brainsatplay/brainsatplay/README.md

 ```bash
 npm start
 ```
-4. Click on the link in the terminal to navigate to http://localhost:1234 to view the latest version of Brains@Play Platform
+4. Click on the link in the terminal to navigate to http://localhost:1234 to view the latest version of Brains@Play Platform.
+Learn more about how to contribute your own applets [here](@tutorial Applets)

 ##  Examples